Questions parents ask

 My kid isn't outdoorsy — is this still for us?

 Yes.
-Cub Scouts isn't a camping club — it's a place for kids to try a lot of things.
+Cub Scouts isn't a camping club.
+It's a place for kids to try a lot of things.
 Some meetings are outside; plenty happen indoors.
 Some scouts go all-in on hiking; others gravitate to pinewood cars, STEM activities, or cooking.
 The range is wide on purpose.

 My kid is too young / too old, isn't it?